 Introducing cutting-edge accelerator science to school children

-Public engagement lies at the heart of the QUASAR Group.
-Our wide-ranging outreach activities take an imaginative approach to make the benefits of accelerator research fascinating and understandable.
+Public engagement lies at the heart of the University of Liverpool’s Quantum Systems and advanced Accelerator Research (QUASAR) Group.
+Their wide-ranging outreach activities take an imaginative approach to make the benefits of accelerator research fascinating and understandable.

 Issue 54 - Inspire article: The physics of Star Wars: introducing accelerator science